 The Ralph J. Bunche Center for African American Studies, founded in 1969 as the Center for Afro-American Studies (CAAS), was renamed after Nobel Prize winner, scholar, activist, and UCLA alumnus Ralph J. Bunche in 2003, in commemoration of the centenary of his birth.
 The Bunche Center is the result of the struggle by black students at […]continue reading

-To download the flyer, Click Here.
+To download the quiz, Click Here.